Skip to Main Content

 • What potential opportunities and challenges do you see?

-• CLEAR EXPECTATIONS: Mention GenAI tools explicitly in your course outline (see University of Alberta’s sample statements).
-Each time you introduce an assessment, clarify your expectations with respect to GenAI tool use.
+Clear Expectations Mention GenAI tools explicitly in your course outline (see University of Alberta’s sample statements).
+Each time you introduce an assessment, clarify your expectations with respect to GenAI tool use and provide a rationale tied to the purpose of the assignment.

-• EXPERIMENT: Engage, explore and experiment (Eaton & Anselmo, 2023).
-Trying out AI tools yourself will help you understand what is possible; learning more about prompt engineering may increase the likelihood of generating useful results (Lo, 2023).
+Experiment Engage, explore and experiment (Eaton & Anselmo, 2023).
+Trying out AI tools yourself will help you understand what is possible.
 Be aware of the data you are providing and available privacy settings (e.g., the ability to turn off chat history in ChatGPT).

-• ACKNOWLEDGEMENT/CITATION: Give clear guidance to students on how to acknowledge and potentially cite GenAI outputs according to the citation style used in your course.
+Acknowledgement Give clear guidance to students on how to acknowledge GenAI output.
 Openly acknowledge your own use of GenAI tool use in your teaching and scholarship (e.g., how you have used it to design learning materials and assessments).

 Suggestions for Students